 "Towards Respectful Relationships" provides the platform for kids talking to kids about Family Violence and the need for respectful, healthy family relationships.

-The Film Project is a challenge for Year 10 students to make a short film for an audience of their peers.
-The program is run as an elective subject over a single school term - 8 weekly sessions of 2½ hours.
+The Film Project is a challenge for groups of 3 to 4 students in Year 10 to make a short film for an audience of their peers.
+The program is run as an elective subject or part of Year 10's Personal Development subject over a single school term - 8 weekly sessions of 2½ hours.

-Rotarians fund and facilitate the project and engage in student conversations to help students to explore and develop potential ideas in greater depth.
+Rotarians fund and facilitate the project with support from a film maker and Police DV person and engage in student conversations to help students to explore and develop potential ideas in greater depth.

 A Film Maker is employed to mentor and support students in groups, guiding them on developing and pitching film ideas through to a completed work.